Sponsorship Licence and anxieties that come with it

-I jumped on call to the client the other day to congratulate them on securing sponsorship licence and go through the general compliance issues with them as a newly minted sponsor.
-They are a young, ambitious start-up, developing a ground-breaking technology in medical diagnosis area.
+I jumped on a call to the client the other day to congratulate them on securing a sponsorship licence and go through the general compliance issues with them as a newly minted sponsor.
+They are a young, ambitious start-up, developing ground-breaking technology in the medical diagnosis area.

 So, what is so scary about being a Sponsor to an Overseas migrant?

 The added responsibility and hassle are not an easy commitment.
 Businesses that have been long established and have all aspects of their operations running smoothly, will not usually concern themselves with such worries.
 New businesses, in particular, Startups are a different story.
 It is to be pointed out that established businesses fail in upholding their Sponsor duties just as often, if not more often, as bad habits would have more time to develop there, however, the confidence with administrative duties is normally higher with more established businesses.